 And let us consider how to spur one another on to love and good deeds.
 Let us not neglect meeting together, as some have made a habit, but let us encourage one another, and all the more as you see the Day approaching.

 We have a community of congregations in Middle Tennessee, including our original assembly Mercy Collective.

-We provide training, materials, support, and accountability to Mercy Gate Fellowships worldwide.
+We provide discipleship, materials, support, and missions to Israel and beyond.

 What might make us different?

 We practice and teach the commandments of God.